allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

     |> Task.andThen fetchName
 ```

 Neat.
 But wait.
 As we mentioned previously, Tasks are *descriptions* of side effects, not their actual execution.
-The `Task.attempt` function will help us doing that, provided we define a `Msg` that will be responsible of dealing with the result received after we send the task [Command]:
+The `Task.attempt` function will help us doing that, by turning a `Task` into a [Command], provided we define a `Msg` that will be responsible of dealing with the received result:

 ```haskell
 type Msg